Framing Difficulties in Quantum Mechanics: Theoretical framework

 \subsection{Interactions between problem statements and responses}

 Students' reasoning comes as responses to specific questions, and those questions strongly influence their framing.
 We examined problem statements for what frame(s) they initially promote.
-For example, consider these two problems: \begin{itemize} \item Using the time-independent Schr{\"o}dinger equation (TISE), calculate the changes to $E_{0}$, the ground state, as the given well shrinks from $L$ wide to $L/2$ wide. \item What happens to the energy of the ground state when a finite square well gets narrower? \end{itemize} The first encourages students to think mathematically (``calculate'') and algorithmically (by hinting at a procedure).
+For example, consider these two problems: \begin{itemize} \item Using the time-independent Schr{\"o}dinger equation (TISE), calculate the changes to $E_{0}$, the ground state, as a given well shrinks from $L$ wide to $L/2$ wide. \item What happens to the energy of the ground state when a finite square well gets narrower? \end{itemize} The first problem encourages students to think mathematically (``calculate'') and algorithmically (by hinting at a procedure).
 The second is more conceptual, specifying neither numbers nor procedures.
+These two problems, because of their different phrasing, may elicit different student difficulties, or the difficulties they elicit may appear in different proportions because of their phrasing.
+Depending on which difficulties the researcher focuses on, the researcher might prefer one problem statement over another.

 A major element of difficulties research is to carefully craft problem statements so as to best elicit student difficulties.
 To honor this careful work, our secondary analysis of difficulties considers difficulties as they are paired to problem statements.
+It's unusual for reports of difficulties research to closely examine how the interaction between question posed and students' ideas creates the student response (even as actual research work to elicit difficulties requires careful attention to question craft, the reports do not focus on it), so our insistence on examining questions paired with responses may seem strange to some difficulties researchers.
+However, it is required by the framing framework, which sees students responses as fundamentally context-dependent.